-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider Halifax safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider Halifax reliable in your individual circumstances.
 We also compared Halifax with two similar brokers.

 |Annual financial statements on website||Yes||Yes||Yes|